aaaryanpatel/liftmate/README.md

 # LiftMate (WIP)

-**LiftMate** is an AI-powered workout companion designed for progressive overload training.
+**LiftMate** is an workout companion designed for progressive overload training.
 The goal is to help gym-goers log workouts effortlessly, track long-term progress, and eventually get automated suggestions so they never plateau.

 > **Status**: MVP build in progress — targeting Version-1 release by **22–23 Aug 2025**.